 Know your states laws for ethical foraging.
 In Texas you are supposed to get the property owner’s permission before removing anything, including plants or produce, from their property.
 If you don’t have their permission it’s considered stealing and you can be fined or arrested.
 I’m sure other states have similar laws so make sure you know your state’s laws on foraging.

 Don’t harvest it all.
 Part of being a good steward of our environment is not over-harvesting.
-There are a lot of wild herbs that have been harvested to almost extinction, goldenseal for example.
+There are a lot of wild edible plants that have been harvested to almost extinction – goldenseal for example.
 A good rule of thumb is to only take 1/3 of what is available.
 This allows 2/3 to be left for other foragers, animals and insects and insures that the plants can reproduce for next year.
 Even if other foragers comes after you and each takes 1/3 of what’s available there will always be something left.

 If you are harvesting roots, be sure to only take 1/3 of the plant’s roots.
 This will enable the plant to continue on and provide for others.

-Never, ever, ever pick the last of any plant.
+Never, ever, ever take the last of any wild edible plant.

 Don’t trample the plants.
 If you are picking berries from brambles you will step on some plants, there’s no way around it.
 But try to minimize any plant damage and teach your children to do the same.